Personal tools

 • Don't point fingers and say "you" or "they."
 Most of us were not always aware of animal rights, and to avoid being exclusive we must be inclusive to the average person.
 A good example is saying, "Most people are against cruelty…" or "We are trying to eliminate the most egregious abuses [like conditions of factory farms]" because people can identify with this.

-• When talking to someone about our message, try not to complicate the message with theory on animal rights and the like.
-Rather, stay focused and try to emphasize animal suffering as a leading cause for our advocacy of veg lifestyles.
+• When talking to someone about our message, try not to complicate the message with theory on animal rights or philosophy.
+Rather, stay focused and try to emphasize animal suffering as the primary cause for our advocacy of veg lifestyles.
 Most people are against animal cruelty already, but are simply not aware of its scope.
-So it may be enough to just enlighten them to the immense suffering endured on factory farms.
-You may also try citing health and environmental issues, but remember that our focus is the animals.
+It may be enough to just enlighten them to the immense suffering endured on factory farms.

-• While engaged in a conversation with someone, you may try asking questions of him or her instead of doing all the talking.
+• While engaged in a conversation with someone, try asking questions instead of doing all the talking.
 For example, ask why they eat meat and sincerely listen to them.

-• Generally people are friendly and interested in learning about animal issues, but occassionally conversations can escalate if precautions are not taken.
-Do not even bother to engage yourself with people that are not interested in even listening to what you have to say.
-It is better to simply ignore those that want nothing more than to pick a fight and rile you up.
+• People are generally friendly and interested in learning about animal issues, but occasionally conversations can become hostile.
+Do not engage yourself with people that are not interested in listening to what you have to say.
+It is better to simply ignore those that want to pick a fight and rile you up.

-• Always try to give people a piece of literature such as a "Why Vegan?" or an "Even If You Like Meat..." pamphlet after talking with them.
+• Always try to give people a piece of literature such as a “Why Vegan?” or an “Even If You Like Meat…” pamphlet after talking with them.
 This literature has solid information and is worded persuasively.
 It may be helpful to advise the given person to look up information on her/his own and come up with her/his own opinion.
-This may be useful in avoiding a situation where the person becomes unreasonably defensive or to promote a personal change that may potentially be longer lasting.
+This may be useful in avoiding a situation where the person becomes defensive.
+Also, when people do their own research, it may help encourage longer lasting change on their part.

 • It is important to never lie to someone about statistics or facts to prove a point.
-If you are uncertain about exact figures, use quantifiers like "approximately" or "often."
-Otherwise be honest and tell people that you may not know the exact answer to their question, but refer them to a source that they can get the requested information.
+If you are uncertain about exact figures, use quantifiers like “approximately” or “often.”
+Be honest and tell people that when you don’t know the exact answer to their question, but refer them to another for more information.
+You can have them email [email protected] with further questions as well.

 • Do not misrepresent CAA to others.
-If you have personal feelings or opinions that diverge from CAA's mission statement, tell the given person that they're your own and do not necessarily represent others vegetarians/vegans and activists.
+If you have personal feelings or opinions that diverge from CAA’s mission statement, tell the given person that they’re your own and do not necessarily represent the position of the organization.

-Frequently Asked Questions (FAQ's) on Vegetarianism, Veganism, and Animal Rights
+Frequently Asked Questions on Vegetarianism, Veganism, and Animal Rights

-• Below are frequently asked questions, along with comprehensive and concise answers.
+Below are frequently asked questions, along with comprehensive and concise answers.
 The answers given should serve as a general outline for your actual response.
-If you feel certain frequently asked questions aren't covered, do not hesitate to inform the group, and a change can be made.

-What does it mean to be in favor of animal rights?
+What does it mean to support animal rights?

 Obviously humans should have rights, but aren't animals inferior to us and therefore not deserving of rights?